DPBourne/Laguerre-Polycrystalline-Microstructures/README.md

 # LPM: Laguerre-Polycrystalline-Microstructures
-MATLAB and Python code for generating 2D and 3D synthetic polycrystalline microstructures using Laguerre tessellations, including fast algorithms for generating grains of prescribed volumes.
+MATLAB and Python code for generating 2D and 3D synthetic polycrystalline microstructures using Laguerre tessellations, including fast algorithms for generating grains of prescribed volumes using optimal transport theory.

 ## Getting started ##